pricees/pricees.github.com/_posts/2014-04-03-bootstrap-multi-factor-authentication-for-ubuntu-using-duo-security.md

 ## The Problem ##

-You want that multi-factor authentication for the ssh hole.
+You want that multi-factor authentication for your ssh hole.

 ## The Solution ##